ember-learn/ember-blog/source/2020-10-09-the-ember-times-issue-165.md

 ---
 title: The Ember Times - Issue No. 165
-author: Isaac Lee, Chris Ng, Jen Weber, Amy Lam
+author: Isaac Lee, Chris Ng, Jen Weber, Abhilash LR, Amy Lam
 tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2020 alias : "blog/2020/10/09-the-ember-times-issue-165.html"
 responsive: true
 ---

-👋 Emberistas! 🐹
+வணக்கம் Emberistas! 🐹

 Hacktoberfest 2020 events and info 🎃,
-read the new RFC to deprecate `tryInvoke` 📜, read the blog post on Ember Octane with Glimmer Components ✨, and last, but not least, tips for switching from Ember Data to Ember Orbit 💡!
+read the new RFC to deprecate `tryInvoke` 📜, read the blog post on Ember Octane with Glimmer Components ✨, tips for switching from Ember Data to Ember Orbit 💡, and last, but not least, September EmberJS Chennai Meetup 🇮🇳 !

 READMORE